va4ok/userscript-builder/README.md

 2.7.1 -> 2.8.0
 ```

+#### Release-major

-Release-major - major version will increase and commited into package.json file
+New `major` version will be increased and commited into package.json file

+From result file will be removed single and multi line comments

 ```
 npm run userscript-builder --mode major